aimms/how-to/Articles/109/109-convert-compound-sets.rst

 * :ref:`Section-Terminology`

-For an overview of the rationale and timeline for deprecating compound sets, read **AIMMS Knowledge:** :doc:`109-deprecate-compound-sets-overview`
+For an overview of the rationale and timeline for deprecating compound sets, read :doc:`109-deprecate-compound-sets-overview`.

 .. _Section-Identify-Compound-Set:

-Identifying compound sets in your application
+Identifying Compound Sets in your Application
 ---------------------------------------------

 A compound set is defined as one of these: